Shahrbanou Tadjbakhsh: Contribution to Human Security studies

 Tadjbakhsh is a thought leader in the field of Human Security studies, both as an academic subject and as a policy field.
 She has been teaching one of the longest running university courses on the subject at the Institute of Political Studies (Sciences Po) in Paris since 2003, in addition to running a summer program at Sciences Po since 2007.

 Her co-authored book "Human Security: Concepts and Implications" should be, in the words of a reviewer, compulsory text for all those interested in serious academic discussions on the subject.
 As a proponent of the broad approach to Human Security, she advocates for the definition that not only encompasses freedom from fear but also freedom from want and indignity.

 In 2004, Tadjbakhsh founded Journal of Human Security (la revue de Sécurité Humaine) at Sciences Po, which ran through 2008.

 She has written numerous monograms and articles, contributed to the development of training manuals at the United Nations and has trained UN workers, government officials and practitioners on the Human Security approach and its policy and programming implications.
-In collaboration with the UN's Human Security Unit (New York), she prepared a training manual for operationalizing the human security as a concept.
+In collaboration with the UN's Human Security Unit (New York), she prepared a training manual for operationalizing human security as a concept.
 She also contributed to the reports of the UN Secretary General on Human Security which led to a General Assembly Resolution in 2012.

 In May 2013, Tadjbakhsh delivered a Kapuscinski Lecture sponsored by UNDP and the European Commission on the theme of Human Security, delivered at the University of Riga and the Stockholm School of Economics in Riga, Latvia.
 In 2021, she was interviewed for a podcast on spotify on what humanizing people meant for security.